·

 A lit-up Coit Tower and San Francisco’s skyline (photo courtesy of SFTravel.com)

-7. Coit Tower
+7. Climb Coit Tower

-Go to see panoramic views from the top, but also to check out the lobby murals, painted in 1934 by 30 California artists.
+Go to see panoramic views from the top, but also to check out the colorful murals, painted in 1934 by 30 California artists.
 The images depict life during the Great Depression and were considered controversial at the time.

 Docent-led tours are offered for a fee if you’re interested in a granular-level backgrounder on the tower and paintings, but you are welcome to go it alone, too.